 Phius' window program calculates all these.
 But the project certification program is flexible as to the source of that data, that is, it is not "hostage" to the window rating program.
 Usually, center-of-glass properties can be obtained from the glazing system manufacturer.
-For the frame, rating data per CEN standards or NFRC's CMAST can be used, or a conservative default based on frame material type can be used.
+For the frame, rating data per CEN standards or NFRC's CMAST can be used, the Phius Frame U-value Estimator or a conservative default based on frame material type can be used.
 The linear coefficient at the edge is the hardest to come by, but a conservative default can be used for that (0.023 BTU/hr.ft.F).
-Similarly, a default value can be used for the linear heat loss coefficient at the outer edge of the frame ("psiinstall").
+Similarly, a default value can be used for the linear heat loss coefficient at the outer edge of the frame ("psi-install").